Tharisky/Portfolio/Projects/Penetration Testing ( March 2023) - Cyblack/Report.md

 Weak login credentials
-There is a use of weak and common credential on the website.
-This was easily bruteforced using burpsuite as the credentials were caught in a word-list and a SSH login was discovered after the sign in was completed.
+There is a use of weak and common credentials on the website.
+This was easily brute-forced using BurpSuite as the credentials were caught in a word-list and an SSH login was discovered after the sign in was completed.

 Open port 22 (SSH)
-Though the credentials for  this port was gotten from the homepage, the port is vulnerable to bruteforce.
+Though the credentials for  this port were gotten from the homepage, the port is vulnerable to brute force.
  An open port 22 typically refers to an SSH (Secure Shell) service running on a system that is listening for incoming connections on port 22.
 SSH is a network protocol that allows secure remote access to a system or device over an unsecured network, such as the internet.
 This could allow an attacker to gain unauthorized access to the system or escalate privileges.
 An open port 22 can be a security risk if weak authentication mechanisms or outdated software are used.
 If weak authentication mechanisms are used, an attacker could potentially gain unauthorized access to the system by guessing or brute-forcing the password.
 This can be mitigated by enforcing strong password policies, implementing two-factor authentication, or using public-key authentication instead of passwords.